urbit/urbit.org-reloaded/content/using/_index.md

 +++
-title = "Usage Docs"
+title = "Operator's Manual"
 sort_by = "weight"
 template = "sections/docs/chapters.html"
 +++

-Welcome to the usage documentation for the Urbit project.
+Welcome to the Operator's Manual for the Urbit project.
 This documentation is maintained by [Tlon](https://tlon.io) and the Urbit community in a public [Github repository](https://github.com/urbit/urbit.org).
 Issues and contributions are welcome.